sherlock-audit/2024-06-new-scope/README.md

 ___

 ### Q: If you are integrating tokens, are you allowing only whitelisted tokens to work with the codebase or any complying with the standard?
 Are they assumed to have certain properties, e.g. be non-reentrant?
 Are there any types of [weird tokens](https://github.com/d-xo/weird-erc20) you want to integrate?
-Any token that follows the ERC20 token standard.
-Even non-compliant ones like USDT, BNB etc... are fine.
+Only standard ERC20 tokens + USDC and BNB are in-scope
 ___

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?